Zimbabwean Canadians

 Zimbabwean Canadians are Canadian citizens of Zimbabwean descent or a Zimbabwe-born person who resides in Canada.
-According to the Canada 2016 Census there were 16,225 Canadian citizens who claimed Zimbabwean ancestry and 15,000 Zimbabwean citizens residing in the country at the moment of the census.
+According to the 2016 Canadian census there were 16,225 Canadian citizens who claimed Zimbabwean ancestry and 15,000 Zimbabwean citizens residing in the country at the moment of the census.

 In 2010, Southern African Migration Programme conducted a survey across Canada about Zimbabwean migration; this was the first major study of Zimbabwean Canadians.
 According to SAMP, the movement of Zimbabwean migrants into Canada started in 1980 after Zimbabwe gained independence, but a large influx of Zimbabweans started in the 2000s when inflation, poverty, and political oppression exponentially grew in Zimbabwe; the peak year was in 2004 when 1,456 Zimbabweans became permanent residents.
-In the 2006 Canadian Census, there were 8,040 Zimbabwe-born people in Canada, compromising 6,525 permanent residents and 1,515 students or temporary workers.
+In the 2006 Canadian census, there were 8,040 Zimbabwe-born people in Canada, compromising 6,525 permanent residents and 1,515 students or temporary workers.

 Features

 Ontario is the most popular destination for Zimbabweans, home to approximately 60% of all immigrants.
 Other leading provinces include Alberta (13% total), British Columbia (12%), and Quebec (10% total).
 Toronto is the most popular destination for recent arrivals from Zimbabwe followed by Southern Ontario, Calgary, Ottawa and Vancouver.

-In terms of education, 30% of immigrants into Canada from Zimbabwe had a university degree.
-Many Zimbabweans acquire permanent resident status in Canada that allows them to stay permanently; nearly 50% of Zimbabweans surveyed are Canadian citizens, while 33% are permanent residents.

 Brain drain

 Zimbabweans in Canada are generally high-skilled, educated, professionals who have migrated to Canada for better opportunities.
 According to Sinclair, this presents a problem because Zimbabwe has invested substantial amounts of scarce public funds in individuals' education and training, but do not receive "return" on the investment since the individual does not work in the country.
 This hurts Zimbabwe's economic development and can stunt its GDP.
 Therefore, Canada does not have to pay for any of the education costs for these educated immigrants and they benefit while Zimbabwe struggles.

-Some argue, such as Sinclair, that Canada should compensate Zimbabwe for the cost of education and training of the workers.
-Sinclair states that Canada encourages and facilitates immigration of skilled individuals into Canada, therefore some say Canada is partly to blame for the brain drain.
-This means that Zimbabwe is losing money and resources to train individuals that move to Canada.